 - 7. Execute the first query again and check the results for the targeted pid. - 8.
-If the query is still running, disconnect from the database and connect to the server as a root-capable user. - 9.
-Run the following command to terminate the client's network connection, using the contents of the client_port column:
+If the query is still running, disconnect from the database and connect to the server as a root-capable user.

-'''
+9. Run the following command to terminate the client's network connection, using the contents of the client\port column:

-sudo tcpkill -i ethO -9 port client_port
+sudo tcpkill -i eth0 -9 port client\port

-'''